cocos/cocos-docs/en/animation/marionette/animation-graph-panel.md

 ![add variables](animation-graph-panel/add-variables.png)

 Each created variable will have a gear icon button on the right side, click it to delete the corresponding variable.
-Please don't forget to click the **Save** button in the top right corner of the Animation Graph panel to save the settings when you are done.
+Please don't forget to click the **Save** button in the top right corner of the Animation Graph panel to save the settings when done.

 ### Variable Types